Arvton/mini-paint-challenge-frontend/README.md

 # Mini Paint Challenge -- Client

 This is the repository for my BrainStation capstone project.
-The live version of the project can be found [here](https://www.minipaintchallenge.com)
+I took down the live version of the project on DigitalOcean on July 2024.
+I'm still holding on to the domain in case my partner wants it back up.

 Here is a link the the [backend repo](https://github.com/Arvton/mini-paint-challenge-backend/tree/main)